 Opinion is divided, however.
 Dr Sam Bunting believes that double cleansing is unnecessary, and it probably is if you wear a light foundation.
 But I have such an oily skin and walk to work along a polluted road every day, so I like to follow cleansing oils, even emulsifying ones, with a low pH facial wash.
 But the proof is in the pudding.
 I will have to try her cleanser.

 Does double cleansing damage the skin’s barrier?

-I always ask new clients if their skin feels tight after a shower, because water alone can dry out some skins, especially in a hard water area.
-In that case I recommend they remove a cleansing oil with a micellar water.
+I always ask new clients if their skin feels tight after showering because water alone can dry out some skins, especially in a hard water area.
+In that case, I recommend they remove a cleansing oil with micellar water.